jedrichards/HelloOpenGL/README.md

 Basic C++ program demonstrating OpenGL usage.
 Repo is setup for Mac development on Visual Studio Code.

+## Getting started

+1. We're compiling with GCC, so make sure `g++` is on your path
+1. Install the dependencies (see below)
+1. Consider installing the recommended VS Code extensions
+1. Press `F5` to build the app in debug mode, and run it

 ## Dependencies

 Deps are installed with Homebrew as a quick and dirty way to download the proper header files and library files (dlls) for Mac.
-These files are then referenced in the Makefile from `/usr/local` (where Homebrew placed them).
+These files are then referenced in the Makefile from `/usr/local/...` (where Homebrew placed them).

 Other approaches could include downloading built versions of the dependencies from their websites and copying manually into the project, or compiling from source.